onsip/sipjs.com/content/api/devel/context/server.md

 -|-|-
 `options`|`Object`|Optional `Object` with extra parameters (see below).
 `options.statusCode`|`Integer`|Optional SIP response code between 100 and 199 to be used in the reply.
 By default, 180 will be used.
-`options.reasonPhrase`|`String`|Optional SIP description of the Response code.
+`options.reasonPhrase`|`String`|Optional SIP description of the response code.
 If not specified, the reason phrase for the response code from SIP.C.REASON_PHRASE will be used, or the empty string.
 `options.extraHeaders`|`Array` of `String`|Optional list of extra headers to be added to the response.
 `options.body`|`String`|Optional body to include with the response.